gemadv/NER/README.md

 [1] Soares, F., Villegas, M., Gonzalez-Agirre, A., Krallinger, M., & Armengol-Estapé, J. (2019, June).
 Medical word embeddings for Spanish: Development and evaluation.
 In Proceedings of the 2nd Clinical Natural Language Processing Workshop (pp. 124-133).

 [2] DEVLIN, Jacob, et al. Bert: Pre-training of deep bidirectional transformers for language understanding. arXiv preprint arXiv:1810.04805, 2018

+[3] A. Miranda-Escalada, E. Farré, M. Krallinger, Named entity recognition, concept normal- ization and clinical coding: Overview of the cantemist track for cancer text mining in spanish, corpus, guidelines, methods and results, in: Proceedings of the Iberian Languages Evaluation Forum (IberLEF 2020), CEUR Workshop Proceedings, 2020.